mystico53/Foxjob/README.md

 ## 💡 About this document

-This documents purpose is to explain what the Foxjob application does and how it works.
-This project was submitted to the Berkeley Hackathon 2024 in the Application Track.
-It is NOT a guide on how to make the code run on your machine.
-However, if you're interested, please shoot a message to konkaiser@gmail.com.
-Thanks!
+This document explains the purpose and functionality of the FoxJob application.
+The project was submitted to the Berkeley Hackathon 2024 in the Application Track.
+While there are initial instructions below for running the code, the documentation is still in early development.
+If you have questions, or you're interested in contributing or learning more, please contact konkaiser@gmail.com.
+Thank you!

 ## 🎯 What FoxJob Does